Twaddler01/rpg_similitude/README.md

 # Updates

+10-12-2024
+- Updated sections with option to hide or show each on toggle.
+- Battles are more complete, with option to continue fighting or choose a different location.
+Still only testing Starting Location but working on random and more dynamic options to integrate for other locations.
+- Player death has a REVIVE option (10 second wait).
+No penalty yet.

 09-27-2024
 - Combat is being worked on statically with a starting zone and will eventually be dynamic.
 - Basic attacks, hit, and crit are functional for player, but no enemy actions yet.
 Need to integrate loot as well.